 The Ziegfeld Girls Visit the Island of Make Believe…

-Flashback to 1981 as Mr Roarke, Tattoo and Julie meet the plane as a wannabe cowboy, a pair of Ziegfeld girls and the devil take a vacation.
+Mr Roarke, Tattoo and Julie meet the plane with a wannabe cowboy, the devil and some one time Ziegfeld girls take a holiday.

-Anyway this TV tribute is to Ziegfeld Girls and bizarrely not by some undercover Charlie’s Angels (1976-81) in a flashback and dream episode for Charlie.
-Which tbh it so should have been.
-But it’s off to Fantasy Island (1977-84) we go and not I hasten to add with those regular island hosts, Mr Roarke (Ricardo Montalban) and Tattoo (Herve Villechaize) dressed accordingly.
-This episode also features Julie (Wendy Schaal), Mr Roarke’s god daughter who joined for a season and then left.
+As it’s off to Fantasy Island (1977-84) we go and not I hasten to add with those regular island hosts, Mr Roarke (Ricardo Montalban) and Tattoo (Herve Villechaize) dressed as Ziegfeld girls.
+This episode also features Julie (Wendy Schaal), Mr Roarke’s goddaughter who joined for a season.

 Devil and Mr. Roarke